jason-dan/jayanthi-tribute/README.md

-# jayanthi-tribute
+# teresa-teng-tribute
-Tribute page for the Indian actress Jayanthi.
-Project for practicing vanilla HTML and CSS.
+Project to practice the process of designing and coding of a vanilla HTML and CSS webpage.